-Optimized component placement, such as the battery pack, lower the car's center of gravity.
+Optimized placement for the battery pack lowers the car's center of gravity.
 Using a larger battery than the base Prius, Prime provides 25 pure-electric miles before the gas engine and electric motors take over.
 Replenishing the battery using a regular wall 120-volt socket takes around 5.5 hours.
 Level 2 (240-volt) charging time is a little more than 2 hours.
-Adding the larger battery meant turning Prime into a 4-seater and raising the height of the cargo area.
-Prime makes up this space by being 6.5 inches longer than the base Prius.

 Motor Trend on Prime's construction: "Like the standard Prius Hybrid, the Prius Prime features the extensive use of high-strength steel in its construction to keep the body lightweight and strong.
 Aluminum and carbon fiber also helped keep the car’s weight in check.
 The hood, for example, is made of aluminum, and the rear hatch is built out of carbon fiber.
 As a result, the Prius Prime is expected to have one of the lowest drag coefficients among sedans.
 To help it cheat the wind even better, the Prius Prime also comes with automatic grille shutters for better aerodynamics when the radiator doesn’t need cooling."